luontola/gcp-dynamic-dns/README.md

 ## Using

-### Cloud DNS permissions

-You will need to grant the application permissions to update your Cloud DNS records.

-In the GCP console, under **IAM & admin > Service accounts**, create a service account for the application.
-Name it `dns-updater`, grant it the **DNS > DNS Administrator** role, create a key for it in JSON format and save it as `dns-updater-gcp-keys.json`.
+Run this application's container using the command `["/app", "sync"]`, set to restart always, and it will sync the IP address automatically whenever it changes.

+For a list of other commands, run `["/app", "help"]`.

-### Application deployment
+### Environment variables

+#### `INTERFACE_NAME` (optional)

+Name of the network interface whose IP to use.
+If not defined, the program will detect the primary network interface automatically.

+Example: `eth0`

+#### `DNS_NAMES`

 In `DNS_NAMES` list all the domain names you wish to update.
 They all must be type `A` DNS records.
 Separate the domain names with one space.
 Each name must end with a period.
-The domains must be under the Cloud DNS of the project specified in `GOOGLE_PROJECT`.

-TODO
+Example: `example.com. subdomain.example.com. example.org.`

+#### `GOOGLE_PROJECT`

+The name of your Google Cloud project.
+The above mentioned DNS names must be hosted under this project's Cloud DNS.

+Example: `your-project-123456`

+#### `GOOGLE_APPLICATION_CREDENTIALS`

+Path to service account credentials with permissions to update your Cloud DNS records.

+Example: `/path/to/dns-updater-gcp-keys.json`

+> In the GCP console, under **IAM & admin > Service accounts**, create a service account for the application.
+Name it `dns-updater`, grant it the **DNS > DNS Administrator** role, create a key for it in JSON format and save it as `dns-updater-gcp-keys.json`.

 ## Developing